 We did this at Eden Nature Park in Davao and had a lot of fun with it.
 You’re basically riding a bike with specialized wheels that wrap around the cable.
 You’re attached to a safety harness while a metal bar tethers your bike to an overhead cable, so there’s no chance of you falling off.
 I hope. 😆

 We haven’t been to Chocolate Hills Adventure Park but a friend of ours told us it’s in the midst of the Chocolate Hills so you’ll be treated to some pretty spectacular views.
 Aside from this bike zipline, Chocolate Hills Adventure Park offers plenty of other attractions as well like a surf zipline, treetop rope challenges, wall climbs, and zorbing.
 It looks like a lot of fun so you’ll probably want to save a whole day for this.
-Check out their website for a list of attractions and rates, including transportation.

 Activity Duration: About 1 hr for the bike zipline / Cost: PHP 510 for the bike zipline with park entrance fee